VictorTagayun/SLiCAP_Python_AlternateInstall/README.md

 ## Setting up SLiCAP
 To set up SLiCAP, the following components are required:
-- A Python 3 install -  Dependencies of packages is found in requirements.txt
+- (Step 3) A Python 3 install -  Dependencies of packages is found in requirements.txt
-- Maxima CAS
+- (Step 2) Maxima CAS
-- SLiCAP can generate netlists from schematics made with:
+- (Step 1) SLiCAP can generate netlists from schematics made with:
   - LTspice
   - gschem
   - lepton-eda